-This policy, also called errors and omissions insurance, protects professionals whose work depends on their expertise.
-It covers client lawsuits over mistakes and missed deadlines.
+This policy, also called errors and omissions insurance (E&O), is crucial for consultants and other professional services.
+It covers lawsuits over mistakes and oversights.

-This policy bundles property insurance and general liability insurance in one plan.
+This policy bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for an Illinois business.

-Workers’ compensation insurance is required for Illinois businesses that have employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for Illinois businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Illinois.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 State laws can affect which business insurance coverage you need.
 These policies are required everywhere in Illinois, from Chicago to Springfield.

 Illinois requires every business with employees to carry workers’ compensation insurance, including businesses with part-time employees.
 Illinois law requires employers to purchase a policy through an insurance company or obtain permission to self-insure.

 Workers' comp covers medical bills for work injuries and illnesses.
 It also provides disability benefits for injured Illinois workers.